verbex-ai/verbex-js-sdk-examples/README.md

    npm run dev
    ```

-5. Open your browser and navigate to the URL shown in the terminal (typically `http://localhost:8000`).
+5. Open your browser and navigate to the URL shown in the terminal (typically `http://localhost:5173` for Vite examples or `http://localhost:3000` for Next.js).

 ## SDK Installation